-Throughout the 30 years we have maintained our position at the cutting edge of mental health recovery, leading on excellence and advancing innovation in the sector.
+Throughout these years we have maintained our position at the cutting edge of mental health recovery, leading on excellence and advancing innovation in the sector.

-Birchwood Highland was established 30 years ago as a charity working with people with mental ill-health, supporting them in their journey to recovery.
-Throughout the 30 years we have maintained our position at the cutting edge of mental health recovery, leading on excellence and advancing innovation in the sector.
+Birchwood Highland was established over 30 years ago as a charity working with people with mental ill-health, supporting them in their journey to recovery.
+Throughout these years we have maintained our position at the cutting edge of mental health recovery, leading on excellence and advancing innovation in the sector.

 Today, whilst we have retained our expertise in supporting people with mental ill- health, we also work with other groups providing personalised support.
 Through our mission statement we aim to increase a person’s capacity to live independently and to feel fully included in the community.
 Our consistent recovery-focused and person-centered approach guides our work towards improving the quality of each person’s life experiences whatever their background or support needs.

 We support people to build self-confidence and adopt lifestyles that improve their health and well-being.
 We operate our services in the Inverness, Nairn, Easter Ross and Lochaber areas and are currently expanding our activity to more remote areas of Caithness and Sutherland.
 Many of our staff have been with us a long time and have years of experience working with vulnerable adults and supporting their recovery.